SemanticComputing/sampo-ui/README.md

  ### Coding style

 The [JavaScript style guide, linter, and formatter](https://standardjs.com) module (named "standard" in package.json) is installed by default as development dependency.
 Do not install or create any additional style definitions or configurations.
 Instead, install an appropriate [plugin](https://standardjs.com/index.html#are-there-text-editor-plugins) for your text editor.
-If there are no plugins  available for your favourite editor, it is highly recommended to switch into a supported editor.
+If there are no plugins  available for your favorite editor, it is highly recommended to switch into a supported editor.

 ### Configuration and folder structure